 BUR is a state-wide advocacy and policy development network for Blacks and African Americans seeking recovery from mental health, trauma and substance use related challenges.

-Why African Americans may be more wary of research and medicine than your average person
+Why African Americans may be more wary of research and medicine than an average person

 Many of us in the peer support and mental health recovery movement work to share our voices and experiences to educate others, encourage one another, and contribute to future policy development.
 One of our long-standing mottoes is “nothing about us, without us!”